gravyboat/interviewee-questions/organizations/template.md

-## Interviewee Questions
+## Template

-Assorted questions to answer about organization policies.
+This is an example that your organization can use as a template.

 ### Questions